willphdavies/photos/README.md

     The bug appears to be as a result of a bad Node SASS compile
 * I attempted to bring in redux (https://github.com/angular-redux/store) in order to reduce the number of REST Api requests but could not compile it successfully
 * I didn't spend much time on unit testing due to time constraints but there seems to be another compile issue here

+  Angular2 is also pretty heavy 1.5Mb in

 ## Components